ecamp/ecamp3/CONTRIBUTING.md

   </details>
 - set up a pre-commit [Git-Hook](https://www.atlassian.com/git/tutorials/git-hooks) to run php-cs-fixer and ESLint automatically before each commit, you can find an example in the [pre-commit.sh](./pre-commit.sh) file.
 <details>
-  <summary>To use this example as a Git-Hook run the following commands (Click me, I am Expandable)</summary>
+  <summary>To use this example as a Git-Hook run the following commands (Click me, I am expandable)</summary>
-    <strong>Maybe look at the file before running some random code you got from a public git repo</strong>
+    <strong>Consider examining the file before running random code from a public Git repo.</strong>

 ```shell
 # Ensure the file is executable